lorenzotomada/NS_continuation/README.md

+# Final project for the exam in Advanced Topics in Scientific Computing

 The file `tutorial.md` constains a theoretical introduction to the material, as well as the commented code, and is structured in the style of a `deal.II` tutorial.

 The file which is actually compiled when using CMake is, of course, `main.cpp`.